ShankarSwarup/ShankarSwarup/README.md

 ### Hello People!!<img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Handshake.gif" width="22px">

+## I'm a Student, Developer, and Competitive Programmer!!

 This is **ShankarSwarup**.
 I'm currently pursuing my BTech in the Computer Science department at Vignan's Institute of Information Technology.

 - 👀 I’m interested in Web Development and Competitive Programming